College of Health and Human Services

 Criteria Used for Class Selection

-Admission to the program is based upon each applicant's high school and college course work and a personal interview.
+Admission to the program is based upon each applicant's high school and/or college course work and a personal interview.

 In addition to the College of Health and Human Services admission policies and procedures, the following apply to the Radiography Program at IU Northwest: